 VCU Health System

 Dr. Retchin is Senior Vice President for Health Sciences of Virginia Commonwealth University and Chief Executive Officer of the Virginia Commonwealth University Health System.
-As Senior Vice President of Health Sciences for VCU, he has responsibility for five health science schools: Medicine, Dentistry, Pharmacy, Nursing, and Allied Health.
-The five schools have a total enrollment of more than 4,400 undergraduate, professional and graduate students.
-As CEO of the VCU Health System, he directs MCV Hospitals, a teaching hospital of 865 licensed beds with more than 650 post-graduate trainees in all medical and surgical specialties; the faculty practice plan, MCV Physicians, which includes approximately 650 faculty physicians; and a provider-sponsored Medicaid Health Maintenance Organization, Virginia Premier Health Plan, with about 150,000 members statewide.
+As Senior Vice President of Health Sciences for VCU, he has responsibility for five health science schools: Medicine, Dentistry, Pharmacy, Nursing, and Allied Health Professions.
+The five schools have a total enrollment of more than 4,500 undergraduate, professional and graduate students.
+As CEO of the VCU Health System, he directs MCV Hospitals, a teaching hospital of more than 865 licensed beds with more than 650 post-graduate trainees in all medical and surgical specialties; the faculty practice plan, MCV Physicians, which includes approximately 625 faculty physicians; and a provider-sponsored Medicaid Health Maintenance Organization, Virginia Premier Health Plan, with about 175,000 members statewide.